viamrobotics/docs/docs/fleet/provision.md

 You can add this configuration to the <file>/etc/viam.json</file> configuration file you deploy to your machine, or from the **CONFIGURE** tab in the [Viam app](https://app.viam.com/) for your machine, using **Raw JSON** mode.
 The Viam Agent will attempt to connect to the `ssid` with the highest `priority` first.
 If the highest-priority network is not available, it will then attempt to connect to the next-highest `priority` network, and so on until all configured networks have been tried.

-If no configured WiFi network could be connected to, the Viam Agent will instead create its own WiFI hotspot, as described in the next section.
+If no configured WiFi network could be connected to, the Viam Agent will instead create its own WiFi hotspot, as described in the next section.

 ### Create a WiFi hotspot